Skip to main content

 All students in the University Honors Program must complete the Honors thesis/capstone/creative project—but this requirement can be met many different ways.

-Study, investigate, and embrace an area that has always interested you: what do you want to explore?
+Much of the challenge here comes in determining just where the intellectual or creative investment will be made: what do you want to explore?
 How do the theories you have worked with in your major(s) translate into the reality of an experiment?
-Your first step toward a thesis is thinking about a topic you wish to pursue.
+What have you always wanted to create beyond class requirements?
+What rabbit hole do you want to deep dive into?
+Students’ first step toward this final Honors requirement is thinking about a topic to pursue.

 To see past theses completed by our Honors graduates, please go to the Digital Commons webpage.